-After the discussion on the mixture design and proportion in the task 3, the task 4 of the investigation looks at the influence of the hauling (or transportation) time on the fresh properties of the selected self-consolidating concretes.
-Immediately after or during its mixing, concrete is transported from the mixing location (or a ready-mixed concrete plant) to its final destination.
+Immediately after or during its mixing, concrete is transported from its mixing location to the final destination.
 During its transportation, concrete should remain cohesive and workable within acceptable tolerances.
 Transportation methods which promote segregation should be avoided.
-Since hauling generally includes mixing, a presentation of the method and equipments involved in mixing concrete is necessary.
+Since hauling generally includes mixing, a presentation detailing the method and equipments involved in mixing concrete is necessary.